 Testing of poisoned foods – Vishanna Pareeksha

-Upon throwing the poisoned food on fire, it emits crackling sound, the flame emits as a single pile, without whirls, the colour of smoke resembles to that of peacock’s neck (glistening blue), sometimes the flame may not come up at all.
-It will cause emitting of very foul and strong smell.
+Upon throwing the poisoned food on fire, it emits crackling sound, the flame emits as a single pile, without whirls, the colour of smoke resembles that of peacock’s neck (glistening blue), sometimes the flame may not come up at all.
+It will emit very foul and strong smell.

 Mriyate Makshikaaha – upon eating such food, bees die